SITE PARTNER:

 The best way to take in the sights of Cleveland is via the Cleveland Heritage Walk (about 4km) which starts about 1.5km from the station on the waterfront at GJ Walter Park.
 (For those without a car buses leave from out front of the station and run at regular intervals to this spot):

-This walk meanders past gorgeous heritage listed buildings from the mid nineteenth century onwards including the landmark Grand Hotel, Queensland's very first licensed pub, whose first storey was built in 1851 and whose neighbour is Queensland's oldest banyan tree, the old Cleveland Hotel c1860, St Paul's church c1873, the old courthouse and jail c1849 (now a restaurant overlooking the water) and the old school house, now an art gallery.
+This walk meanders past gorgeous heritage listed buildings from the mid nineteenth century onwards including the landmark Grand Hotel (currently closed for refurbishment), one of Queensland's very first licensed pubs, whose first storey was built in 1851 and whose neighbour is Queensland's oldest banyan tree, the old Cleveland Hotel c1860, St Paul's church c1873, the old courthouse and jail c1849 (now a restaurant overlooking the water) and the old school house, now an art gallery.

 At Cleveland Point is the old wooden light house, built in 1864 as only one few left in Queensland and here, at the halfway point of the walk, is the fantastic old 1930's building incorporating the Lighthouse Café – an idyllic spot to sit with a bucket of prawns and a beer with a view to Stradbroke Island and the waters of the bay lapping at the ground.
 There's also a seafood restaurant inside or a fish'n'chips kiosk for takeaway to the nearby park.

 When its comes to eating and drinking, Cleveland has some little gems hidden away in its main street and beyond.
-Then there's Little Bloomfield Cafe & Wine Bar, where you can enjoy a glass of wine with lunch.
+Pick up a fresh-baked pastry and well-brewed coffee from La Bouche.
+Or there's Little Bloomfield Cafe & Wine Bar, where you can enjoy a glass of wine with lunch.

 And if time permits, a visit to the impressive Redland Museum with its fascinating well-curated collection from yesteryear is worth setting aside an hour or so for.